wootguy/resguy/README.md

 # resguy
-Like RESGen, but accounts for all content that Sven Co-op maps can customize, as well as some linked files that the old program didn't find:
+Resguy is similar to RESgen, but can find all content that Sven Co-op maps are allowed to customize.
+It can also find dependencies between files, like T models and model sounds.
+Here is what Resguy will write in your .res files:

+- Skybox .tga files
+- Wads that are actually used
+- Detail textures file and the .tga files listed inside.
+- Models/sprites/sounds used in map entities
+- Models/sprites/sounds used in map scripts (error prone)
+- HUD files and sprites used by custom weapons defined in map scripts (even more error prone)
 - External texture models and animation models (e.g. scientistT.mdl + scientist01.mdl)
+- Custom muzzle flash configs and sprites used in model animations (event 5005)
 - Sounds played in model animations (events 5004/1004/1008)
-- Sound files with the following extensions: aiff, asf, asx, dls, flac, fsb, it, m3u, midi, mid, mod, mp2, pls, s3m, vag, wax, wma, xm, wav, ogg, mp3, au
-- Sound replacment files and their listed content for specific monsters ("soundlist" entity key)
-- Monster/sequence sentence keys (e.g. "+barney/yessir.wav")
+- Sounds used in entity sentence keys (e.g. "UseSentence" = "+barney/yessir.wav")
-- Global model/sound replacement files and their listed content (specified in the BSP or CFG)
+- Sounds listed in per-monster sound replacment files (the "soundlist" entity key)
-- Custom sentences and their listed sounds (specified in the BSP or CFG)
+- Sounds listed in custom sentence files
-- Detail textures file and the .tga files listed inside.
-- map_script file and all scripts it #include's
+- Sounds listed in Global Sound Replacement files
+- Models listed in Global Model Replacement files
-- Player models w/ preview images specified in the "Force Player Models" map settings
+- Player models and preview images for the names listed in the "forcepmodels" setting

+Resguy will find and process the following files but __NOT__ include them in the .res file.
+The reason for this is because clients don't need them (only the server uses these files).
+You can include these with "-extra" if you really want to:

+- BSP file (client already knows about this)
+- MOTD file
+- CFG files (Note: SC doesn't even allow these to be transfered to clients)
+- Custom sentence files
 - Custom materials file
-- MOTD file
+- map_script file and all other scripts that it #includes
+- Global model/sound replacement files
+- Per-monster sound replacment files

+With RESgen, only .wav sounds were found in maps.
+Sven Co-op uses FMOD which supports a large variety of sounds.
+These are the types of sounds Resguy will find:

+- aiff, asf, asx, dls, flac, fsb, it, m3u, midi, mid, mod, mp2, pls, s3m, vag, wax, wma, xm, wav, ogg, mp3, au

 # Usage: